ElmahdiK/solidjs-retrogame/README.md

     <img src="screenshot.webp" />
 </p>

-## solidjs-retrogame
+## retrogame

-SolidJS-Retrogame is a retro game platform developed with the SolidJS library | 🎮 🕹 😎
+Retrogame is a retro game platform developed with the SolidJS library | 🎮 🕹 😎

 ## Author